aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Introduction

-In these exercises we'll practise some of the fundamentals of JavaScript and start learning about testing.
+In this exercise we'll practise some of the fundamentals of JavaScript and start learning about automated testing.
 We're going to start getting used to seeing tests coloured RED, and writing code to make them go GREEN.

 ## Installation